 - Schedule end: Specify until which date tasks should be created automatically.

-- Deadline: Enter this if the schedule requires specific deadlines.
+- Deadline: Enter this if the schedule requires specific deadlines, such as for win-win loans.

 👉 Note: If you add a new schedule on the same day, the next scheduled task is immediately added to the Task board.

-After setting up a schedule, you can view an overview of all active schedules in the relation file (Task Management > Task Scheduling).
+After setting up a schedule, you can view an overview of all active schedules in the relation file, in Task management > Task scheduling.
 This overview includes the following information:

 - Task template: The name of the task.

-- Schedule: The linked planning schedule (e.g., monthly or annually).
+- Schedule: The linked planning schedule (for example, monthly or annually).

 - Assignment: The associated assignment.